 As with any degree program, the cost of even the most affordable online master's in accounting varies.
 Each school dictates its own fees for tuition, which may vary depending on whether students are in-state or out-of-state.
 Some programs may also include fees for services and facilities used exclusively for online learning, such as technology fees, test proctoring, and virtual labs.
 Applicants should always research tuition prices at their preferred schools, and explore their own personal financial aid options to understand the full cost of earning a master's in accounting.
-The average amount spent for graduate school is $24,812, according to Sallie Mae.
+The average amount spent for graduate school is $18,947, according to the NCES.

 Certifications and Licenses a Master's in Accounting Prepares For

 The American Institute of CPAs offers the CPA credential to aspiring public accountants through individual state boards of accountancy.
 AICPA provides the same universal exam to all CPA candidates regardless of location, but test takers may need additional education or experience, depending on their state of residence.
 Most states require at least a bachelor's degree and two years of professional experience to take the CPA exam, which comprises four, four-hour sections.

 The CFA Institute offers the CFA credential to students who aspire to work in portfolio management and high-level investment analysis.
 Candidates must hold a bachelor's degree and pass a three-part CFA exam.
 They must also complete four years of experience working in investments and become a member of the CFA Institute to obtain their charter and become CFA-certified.